Dynamic FTSS in Asynchronous Systems: the Case of Unison: Model, Problem and Specifications

-\paragraph{Problem and specifications} In the following, $H_{p}$ is the variable of processor $p$ that represents its clock value.
+\paragraph{Unison.} In the following, $c_{p}$ is the variable of processor $p$ that represents its clock value.
 Values are taken in the set of natural integers (that is, the number of states is unbounded, and a total order can be defined on clock values).
-We now define two notions related to local clock synchronization: the first one restricts the safety property to correct processors, while the second one considers all processors. \begin{definition}[weakly synchronized configurations $\Gamma_{1}^{*}$] Let be $\gamma \in \Gamma$.
-We say that $\gamma$ is weakly synchronized (denoted by $\gamma \in \Gamma_{1}^{*}$) if and only if :
+Note that we do not consider the case of bounded clocks in this paper.
+We now define two notions related to local clock synchronization: the first one restricts the safety property to correct processors, while the second one considers all processors.
+We call \emph{drift} between two processors $p$ and $q$ the absolute value of the difference between their clock values.
+In this paper, we deal with unison that is a weak clock synchronization: we must ensure that clocks are eventually "close" from each other.
+More precisely, two processors $p$ and $q$ are \emph{in unison} if the drift between them is no more than $1$.
+We say that a configuration of the system is \emph{weakly synchronized} if any correct processor is in unison with its correct neighbors.
+More formally,